 - Don't use pacifiers or your finger.
 Babies need to nurse.
 Babies and mommies learn to breastfeed by breastfeeding.
 Your artificial nipples are only reducing your milk supply and making both of you learn a fill in and a non-nutritional approach that doesn't include any antibodies and will eventually lead to not nursing, milk supply issues, pain and pretty much every issue anyone has with breastfeeding.
 Most nipple shields do the same as well.
 NEVER use a nipple shield without continuous support until breastfeeding works.
 I've never met a mom that has used a nipple shield and didn't experience milk supply problems or early weaning or breast refusal (if not all three).
 If breastfeeding isn't enjoyable in some capacity - get help until it works.
 Pacifiers are not the answer.
 Babies nurse a lot - and a baby with unlimited access to the breast WILL get milk and WILL learn to nurse.
 If baby is _______________ (nursing often, too much, pacifying, falling asleep, hurting you, "colicky"...etc.) then you need help.
 Long ago - before societies saw a lot of breastfeeding problems... before people started living isolated lives... when they were simply gathering food and nurturing their families... mothers sat together and saw babies nursing from when they were children.
 They saw toddlers and children nursing.
 That's what they did every day.
 They grew up KNOWING and they became a mother with CONTINUOUS KNOWLEDGE AND SUPPORT.
 YOU have to create that because our culture is not setup that way.
 Asking for help doesn't make you less of a mother - it makes you a wise mother that knows what to do to make breastfeeding work.

-- Check for tongue ties.
-This is also one of those areas that you need a qualified person to check for ties.
+- Check for Oral Restrictions.
+This is also one of those areas that you need a qualified person to check for oral restrictions & tongue/lip ties.
 This is also NOT the first step in breastfeeding success.
 Having another person just tell you to get your baby revised without physically supporting you is not the best way to counsel a mother.
-You also need good breastfeeding support AFTER a tie (lip or tongue) is revised.
-Tongue ties cause a LOT of problems; however, sometimes baby just needs craniosacral, massage, a chiro adjustment...etc. to loosen tight muscles around the neck and jaw to release from being cramped in the womb, being in a less than optimal position in the womb, or from being pushed on during birth or often pulled on during birth by less than gentle care providers.... the release allows their chin to move and untuck and allow a sufficient latch.
-If baby needs a tie revision, they usually ALSO need body work because a tie will cause tight muscles in and of itself.
+Ties are just one kind of oral restriction.
+Many babies growing in our sedentary modern culture and birthing with women that are not physiologically supported have tight muscles and ligaments as well as cranial pressure that contributes to decrease in cranial and oral nerve function as well as shape of the mouth.
+Unless there are clearly visible tongue or lip ties, bodywork is the best place to start.
+You also need good breastfeeding support AFTER a tie (lip or tongue) is revised and continue bodywork.
+Tongue ties cause a LOT of problems; however, baby will need therapy from a speech therapist, craniosacral therapy, massage, or a chiro adjustment...etc. to loosen tight muscles around the neck, jaw, shoulders...etc. to release from being cramped in the womb, being in a less than optimal position in the womb, or from being pushed on during birth or often pulled on during birth.... the release allows their tongue to move and untuck and allow a sufficient latch.
+If baby needs a tie revision, they ALSO need body work because a tie will cause tight muscles in and of itself.
 Sometimes a tie revision alone will not fix anything because of these tight muscles.
 Sometimes a tie won't fix anything because what really needed to happen was positioning and breast compression.
-Tie revisions help a lot of moms, but you need to get one on one breastfeeding support FIRST and possible from multiple people depending on the experience of the person helping you.
+Tie revisions help a lot of moms, but you need to get one on one breastfeeding support FIRST and possibly from multiple people depending on the experience of the person helping you.

 - Use a supplemental nursing system or spoon or a cup.
 Don't use bottles.
 Don't supplement unless you've exhausted steps 1-8.
 Supplementing while at the hospital and/or during those first few days before your milk even matures is ludicrous.
 Your baby's stomach is small and can't handle a lot of food.
 If jaundice is a concern GET BREASTFEEDING SUPPORT ASAP!
 Taking baby away from mom to limit nursing or supplement will only increase jaundice risks and increase breastfeeding failure incidences.
 Babies can be spoon or cup fed AFTER this initial period ONLY IF they NEED it because steps 1-8 have been exhausted.
 A supplemental nursing system is a No. 5 French Feeding Tube that you lay beside your breast and into a bottle/container of milk so the baby HAS TO LATCH to supplement the breast.